The Science of Language Learning and 4 Ways It Helps at Any Level

 Lo and behold, you’ll pick up vocabulary and phrases that you’re more likely to use on a daily basis.

-If you’re going to apply this to your studies, the key is to start with materials so easy that you can’t be possibly be overwhelmed.
-So choose short videos, or pick up book titles geared towards children.
-Otherwise, the 600-page treatise on German Philosophy would just go over your head.
-Start instead with a poster that points to the different car parts in Italian and you’re on a far better footing.
+If you’re going to apply this to your studies, the key is to start with simple materials.
+Choose short videos, or pick up book titles geared towards children.
+A 600-page treatise on German Philosophy will just go over your head right now.

-Do the content and language combo and you’ll be learning a new language and engaging in two of your passions at the same time.
+Combining your interests with your language learning means you’ll be improving while engaging in two of your passions at the same time—literally a win-win.